vignesh-nagarajan-vn/vignesh-nagarajan-vn/README.md

 # Hi there! 👋

 💬 I'm Vignesh, a high school student interested in pursuing computer science and statistics in college, with the goal of becoming a software engineer or machine learning engineer.
+I'm also very interested in entrepreneurship and plan to start my own business during or after college.

 <br>